 You'll see it after one use.
 The worse your skin is, the more radical and quickly you'll see the results.
 I often liken it to thirst: When you're really dehydrated, it doesn't take long after you drink for the thirst to disappear.
 When skin is off-balance, then restored, the relief is seen immediately.

 Confused about the products you're using?
-This is a dermatologist's exact skincare routine.
+This is a dermatologist's nighttime skincare routine.